 The third take pathway for this factor is the handling/tagging of listed hatchery and natural-origin steelhead at adult collection facilities to facilitate broodstock collection, and sampling of fish for monitoring and evaluation.
-The extent of incidental take of ESA-listed steelhead expected to occur as a result of the Proposed Action by this pathway is contained in Table 3, Table 4, and Table 7.
+The extent of incidental take of ESA-listed steelhead expected to occur as a result of the Proposed Action by this pathway is contained in Table 3, Table 4, and Table 7 (as reproduced below in Table 36, Table 37, and Table 38, respectively).